How We Invest

 Everything we invest in

-Future Super invests in a diversified range of assets - from impact assets like clean energy seed funds, to everyday companies you might recognise like Netflix and Telstra.
+Future Super invests in a diversified range of assets - from impact assets like clean energy seed funds, to everyday companies you might recognise like Telstra.
 We don’t expect every investment to change the world, but we do make all of our investments public so that you can see where your money goes.Explore our investments

 All Future Super investments pass our screens before being considered.
 This rules based approach means that regardless of the investment option you choose, your super has some level of positive impact while also protecting you from certain risks.